The specific goals of Leadership Napa Valley are:

 - You will be placed on a team with 5-7 class members.

-- Sample projects include: Downtown Murals, Hands Across the Valley, and Napa County Visitor Profile.
+- Sample past projects included: Downtown Murals, Hands Across the Valley, and the Napa Valley Give Guide.

 What do I need to do to apply?